weaviate/weaviate-io/developers/weaviate/current/more-resources/faq.md

 ## Q: Are all ANN algorithms potential candidates to become an indexation plugin in Weaviate?

-No
+A: No

 Some algorithms (e.g., Annoy or ScaNN) are entirely immutable once built, they can neither be changed nor built up incrementally.
 Instead, they require you to have all of your vectors present, then you build the algorithm once.
 After a build, you can only query them, but cannot add more elements or change existing elements.
 Thus, they aren’t capable of the CRUD operations we want to support in Weaviate.

+## Q: Does Weaviate use pre- or post-filtering ANN index search?

+A: Weaviate currently uses pre-filtering exclusively on filtered ANN search.
+See "How does Weaviate's vector and scalar filtering work" for more details.

 ## Q: How does Weaviate's vector and scalar filtering work?

-It’s a 2-step process:
+A: It’s a 2-step process:

 1. The inverted index (which is [built at import time](#q-does-weaviate-use-hnswlib)) queries to produce an allowed list of the specified document ids.
 Then the ANN index is queried with this allow list (the list being one of the reasons for our custom implementation).
 2. If we encounter a document id which would be a close match, but isn’t on the allow list the id is treated as a candidate (i.e. we add it to our list of links to evaluate), but is never added to the result set.
 Since we only add allowed IDs to the set, we don’t exit early, i.e. before the top `k` elements are reached.

-_Note that there is a point - when a filter is very restrictive, e.g., matching 100 out of 1B ids - the above process becomes less efficient.
-In that case it would be much, much cheaper to simply perform a brute-force search on the remaining 100 vectors.
-This is a future optimiziation that we have planned, but which is not implemented yet._
+For more information on the technical implementations, see [this video](https://www.youtube.com/watch?v=6hdEJdHWXRE).

 ## Q: What is Weaviate's consistency model in a distributed setup?

-Weaviate is generally modeled to prefer Availability over Consistency (AP over CP).
+A: Weaviate is generally modeled to prefer Availability over Consistency (AP over CP).
 It is designed to deliver low search latencies under high throughput in situations where availability is more business-critical than consistency.
 If strict serializability is required on your data, we generally recommend storing your data in a different primary data store, use Weaviate as an auxiliary data store, and set up replication between the two.
 If you do not need serializability and eventual consistency is enough for your use case, Weaviate can be used as a primary datastore.

 Weaviate has no notion of transactions, operations always affect exactly a single key, therefore Serializability is not applicable.
 In a distributed setup (under development) Weaviate's consistency model is eventual consistency.
 When a cluster is healthy, all changes are replicated to all affected nodes by the time the write is acknowledged by the user.
 Objects will immediately be present in search results on all nodes after the import request completes.
 If a search query occurs concurrently with an import operation nodes may not be in sync yet.
 This means some nodes might already include the newly added or updated objects, while others don't yet.
 In a healthy cluster, all nodes will have converged by the time the import request has been completed successfully.
 If a node is temporarily unavailable and rejoins a cluster it may temporarily be out of sync.
 It will then sync the missed changes from other replica nodes and eventually serve the same data again.